heptagonhust/Recruitment-2021/README.md

 4. You can optimize the source code of QuEST.
 But please note that the provided circuit workload-basic.cpp, workload-medium.cpp and workload-advance.cpp should not be modified.
 Any changes to them will void the score.

+## Build

+To build QuEST and workloads, you need to use `cmake`, `make`, and a C/C++ compiler.
+You can get useful information by STFW, RTFM and RTFSC.

 ## Hints

 ### Basic